cswendrowski/FoundryVtt-Npc-Chatter/README.md

 ## Selected Chatter

 Grabs the currently selected Tokens and tries to find matching Chatter Tables.
 If none, exits.
-If one or more, randomly picks one and an elibable Token and displays a rolled result from the Table as a ChatBubble.
+If one or more, randomly picks one and an eligible Token and displays a rolled result from the Table as a ChatBubble.

 ```js
   async selectedChatter()